Roundup · Updated: August 2026

 AI enrichment / research agents

-A spreadsheet-style workspace that chains 100+ data providers and runs AI research agents to enrich and build lists at scale.
+A spreadsheet-style workspace that chains 100+ data providers and runs an AI research agent (Claygent) to enrich and build lists at scale.

 Pricing